 What UDT stands for and what it does

-• controlling, monitoring and complying with legislation on safety in the use of technical equipment and on technical supervision
+• Controlling, monitoring and complying with regulations that relate to the safe use of technical equipment and technical supervision;

-• Analysis of the effects of technical defects and continuous monitoring of the degree of danger posed by these devices
+• Analysis of the effects of technical damage and continuous monitoring of the degree of danger these devices cause;

-• Issuing decisions and opinions on the implementation of technical supervision
+• Issuing decisions and opinions on the exercise of technical supervision;

-• Activities aimed at improving the professional skills of manufacturers and users of technical equipment with regard to their safe operation
+• Activities that aim to improve the professional skills of manufacturers and users of technical equipment with regard to their safe operation;

-• Testing the qualifications of those who manufacture technical equipment and those who upgrade, maintain, operate and repair it
+• Testing the qualifications of those who manufacture technical equipment, as well as those who upgrade, maintain, operate and repair it.

 Technical supervision and equipment

-Technical Inspection is any activity recorded in the Technical Inspection Act to ensure the safe operation and use of technical equipment.
-The technical devices that are subject to Technical Supervision were recorded in a decree of the Council of Ministers on 7 December 2012.
-The list of all machines is very long and includes devices that, for example, may pose a danger through the expansion of pressurised gases, the distribution of dangerous loads during their transport (e.g. steam boilers, liquid boilers, liquefied gas tanks and cisterns) as well as all so-called handling machines (e.g. hoists, cranes).
+Technical Inspection is any activity noted in the Technical Inspection Act to ensure the safe operation and use of technical equipment.
+The technical devices that are subject to Technical Supervision are listed in the Decree of the Council of Ministers of 7 December 2012.
+The list of all machines is very long and includes devices that, for example, may pose a danger through the expansion of pressurised gases, the distribution of dangerous loads during their transport (e.g. steam boilers, liquid boilers, liquefied gas tanks and cisterns), as well as all so-called handling machines (e.g. hoists, cranes).
 Equipment subject to technical supervision also includes:

 And also: